videolab-nyu/videolab-nyu.github.io/_pages/about.md

 The NYU Video Lab is actively seeking talented Ph.D. students to join our research team.
 We are particularly interested in candidates with a robust research background in video processing and communication, medical image analysis, computer vision, and machine learning.
 Ideal applicants will hold a B.S. or M.S. degree in Electrical or Computer Engineering, Computer Science, or Biomedical Engineering.

 Depending on your research interests, you may apply to either the Ph.D. program in Electrical and Computer Engineering or the Ph.D. program in Biomedical Engineering.
-Along with submitting your formal application through NYU Tandon’s admission portal, we encourage you to reach out to Prof. Yao Wang with your curriculum vitae, academic transcripts, and a summary of your previous research experience.

-Depending on your research interests, you may apply to either the Ph.D. program in Electrical and Computer Engineering or the Ph.D. program in Biomedical Engineering.
 Along with submitting your formal application through <a href="https://engineering.nyu.edu/admissions/graduate" style="color: #6D1F8A;">NYU Tandon’s admission portal</a>, we encourage you to reach out to <a href="https://engineering.nyu.edu/faculty/yao-wang" style="color: #6D1F8A;">Prof. Yao Wang</a> with your curriculum vitae, academic transcripts, and a summary of your previous research experience.